 None of this hasn’t been easy.

-It’s been an exercise in grace, that’s for sure.
+It’s been an exercise in grace,

 As I said, Mike’s death briskly undressed me.

 There is no better way to put it.